bsack23/socketsP54/README.md

 in app:

 - check stored positions for four in a row
-- increase score for getting four in a row
+- increase score more for getting four in a row

 ### HOW TO TRY THIS OUT